yazi-rs/yazi-rs.github.io/usage/quick-start.md

 ## Changing working directory when exiting Yazi

-There is a wrapper of Yazi, that provides the ability to change the current working directory when exiting Yazi, feel free to use it:
+You can also use this convenient wrapper that provides the ability to change the current working directory when exiting Yazi.

+### Bash/Zsh

 ```bash
 function ya() {